-Use of internet and email
+7. Use of internet and email

-All pupils are issued with their own personal School email addresses for use on our network and by remote access.
+All pupils are issued with their own School email address for use on our network and by remote access.
 Access is via a personal login, which is password protected.
 This official email service may be regarded as safe and secure, and can be used for all schoolwork, assignments /research /projects.
-CFBL Technology Charter (see Appendix 1) sets out the agreement between the School and pupils on the use of IT in the School.
+CFBL Technology Charter 2024/2025 and, applicable from the 2025/2026 school year; CFBL acceptable use policy (see Appendix 1) set out the agreement between the School and pupils on the use of IT in the School.